sashkoristov/DAppMaster-2020W/project/project.md

 * One [FASTA](https://genome.sph.umich.edu/wiki/FASTA) text file containing the entire DNA of Ecoli ('reference genome')
 * Two FASTQ text files (FASTA plus likelihood that reads are correct) with paired-end reads ('ABCDE' and 'EDCBA', respectively) of your Ecoli sample, obtained from the MiSeq.

+UPDATE: The videos are moved on OLAT (to reduce charges for outgoing traffic).